veithweilnhammer/veithweilnhammer.github.io/_posts/2024-03-01-consciousness.md

 ## Overview

-Have you ever wondered how your brain makes sense of the world around you?
 Sensory information is often noisy, incomplete, and ambiguous.
-Yet, our brains usually construct a coherent experience of reality.
-My research investigates how specific brain regions — particularly the **inferior frontal cortex (IFC)** and the **anterior insula** — help resolve ambiguity in perception and beyond.
+Yet the brain usually constructs a coherent experience of reality.
+My research asks how higher-order regions, particularly the **inferior frontal cortex (IFC)** and the **anterior insula**, help resolve ambiguity in perception and update our internal model of the world.

 ---

 ## Key Findings

-### 1. The IFC Resolves Perceptual Ambiguity
+### 1. The IFC supports perceptual updating

-Our experiments show that the IFC plays a crucial role in managing conflicting sensory signals.
-When we temporarily disrupted IFC activity using Transcranial Magnetic Stimulation (TMS), participants experienced slower perceptual shifts in tasks where visual stimuli could be interpreted in multiple ways.
-This finding suggests the IFC is actively involved in updating our conscious perception when faced with ambiguity.
+Across experiments with ambiguous visual stimuli, the IFC emerged as a key region for switching between competing interpretations.
+When we temporarily disrupted IFC activity using Transcranial Magnetic Stimulation (TMS), perceptual transitions slowed.
+This suggests that the IFC contributes causally to updating conscious experience under uncertainty.

-### 2. The Insula Detects Unexpected Changes
+### 2. The insula signals violated expectations

-Another key region, the anterior insula, along with the IFC, responds strongly to unexpected changes in both spatial and temporal contexts.
-These findings indicate that the insula helps detect moments when our predictions about the world fail, prompting the brain to adjust and update its expectations.
+The anterior insula, together with the IFC, responded strongly when events deviated from spatial or temporal expectations.
+This pattern suggests that the insula helps detect prediction failures and trigger the adjustments needed to keep perception aligned with the environment.

-### 3. Damage to IFC Reduces Perceptual Flexibility
+### 3. Damage to IFC reduces perceptual flexibility

-In individuals who suffered strokes affecting the IFC, we found a significant reduction in their ability to spontaneously shift perceptions during ambiguous visual tasks.
-This supports the idea that a healthy IFC is essential for maintaining the flexibility in perception, ensuring our conscious experience remains dynamic and responsive.
+In stroke patients with damage to the IFC, spontaneous shifts in perception during ambiguous tasks were reduced.
+This supports the idea that intact frontal circuitry is important for keeping perception flexible rather than fixed.

 ## Methods

-To arrive at these conclusions, we used a diverse set of approaches:
+To address these questions, we combine:

 - **Behavioral experiments** using ambiguous visual stimuli.
-- **Functional MRI (fMRI)** to observe brain activity related to prediction errors.
+- **Functional MRI (fMRI)** to measure brain activity linked to prediction errors.
-- **Brain stimulation (TMS)** to demonstrate causal relationships between IFC activity and perceptual updating.
+- **Brain stimulation (TMS)** to test causal effects of IFC perturbation.
-- **Lesion studies** in stroke patients with localized damage to IFC.
+- **Lesion studies** in stroke patients with localized IFC damage.

 ## Implications

-Our findings provide valuable insights into how higher-order brain regions shape our perception.
-This research supports theories of predictive processing, which suggest that the brain continuously generates and updates internal predictions to interpret sensory information.
-The IFC, identified as a critical node in this network, could also be a promising target for therapeutic strategies aimed at addressing perceptual and cognitive disorders involving rigid or unstable perceptions.
+These findings support predictive processing accounts in which the brain continuously compares sensory input with internal predictions.
+They also suggest that the IFC is not merely correlated with perceptual changes, but helps implement them.
+More broadly, this work may inform interventions for disorders marked by overly rigid or unstable perceptions.

 ## Future Directions

 Looking ahead, we plan to:

 - Develop real-time methods to track prediction errors and perceptual updates.
-- Explore targeted brain stimulation techniques to enhance or restore perceptual flexibility.
+- Explore targeted stimulation approaches to enhance or restore perceptual flexibility.
-- Extend our research framework to other cognitive functions such as memory recall and belief updating.
+- Extend this framework to memory, belief updating, and related forms of inference.

 ---